 In order to spur public interest in the bill, NWC relied upon its extensive grassroots network through email campaigns and social media promotion to encourage supporters to draft letters to their respective representatives and senators, urging support for the bill.
 All of this work was supplemented by direct advocacy in the relevant Senate and House committees by NWC leadership, including a letter submitted in support of the RAWR Act.

-Similar work is underway to encourage the passing of Wildlife Conservation and Anti-Trafficking Act, or H.R.864, as earlier mentioned.
-NWC supporters have rallied around the anti-trafficking cause by urging their Congressional representatives to support and pass H.R.864.
+Similar work is underway to encourage the passing of Wildlife Conservation and Anti-Trafficking Act, as earlier mentioned.
+NWC supporters have rallied around the anti-trafficking cause by urging their Congressional representatives to support and pass the Wildlife Conservation and Anti-Trafficking Act.
 Alongside NWC’s own advocacy, a coalition of endorsing organizations wrote to the Chairman and Ranking Member of the Committee on Natural Resources to express their support for the bill.
 With their combined experience, this coalition urges that whistleblowers be empowered globally to combat wildlife crimes and law enforcement is given the proper resources to tackle it.

 Regardless of any legislative fixes, if the agencies or administrative bodies tasked with the protection and oversight of whistleblowers are delinquent in their duties, it is critical that the National Whistleblower Center takes action.
 After being confidentially notified that recovered monies from Lacey Act, Endangered Species Act, and other wildlife law cases were diverted from the U.S. Fish and Wildlife Services’ (FWS) conservation funds, NWC launched an investigation into the FWS whistleblower program.
 These investigations uncovered that monies from wildlife cases arrived not in the legally required conservation fund, but into a general fund.
 To rectify this discrepancy, NWC advocated for the Administrative Office of the Courts (AOC) to provide guidance to key officials, District Courts, their clerks and probation officers regarding the proper destination of recovered funds, to which the AOC agreed.
 Guidance was issued by the AOC, thus placing critical funds back into the proper channels to protect wildlife.